Damai Secondary School: Campus

 DMSS has a main building including a general-purpose hall, about 40 to 50 classrooms (including the Geography and History Rooms), an AV Theatre, Media Resource Library, four Computer Labs, two Physics Labs, two Biology Labs, two Chemistry Labs, Staff Common Rooms, a Canteen, a bookshop, general office, conference room, two FCE (home economics) kitchens, Retail Operations room, Design and Technology staff room, D&T Innovation Lab, a T&L lab, and a cafeteria.

-There is a "Harmony Room" with exhibits on the different races in Singapore and their unique cultures, and the school's history.
+There is a "Harmony Room" with exhibits on the different races in Singapore and their unique cultures, and the school's history, and an “Edge”, which serves as a place for students to unwind during and after school.
+This “Edge” is currently undergoing a redesign, with the revamp expected to end around Q1 of 2027.

 Damai has developed a "wireless mobile learning environment" through the use of Bluetooth or WiFi technology.
 This allows students to use their smartphones (with the teachers' permission) in class to send answers to questions that their teachers sent using their own mobile phones or notebooks.
+(This has since been replaced by Personal Learning Devices, under the National Digital Literacy Programme.)
 This also allows students to complete assignments as many projects are to be done online, on Microsoft or PowerPoint.

 Academic information

-Being an integrated secondary school, DMSS offers three academic streams, namely the four-year Express course, as well as the Normal Course, comprising Normal (Academic) and Normal (Technical) academic tracks.
+Being an integrated secondary school, DMSS offers three academic streams, namely the Group 3, Group 2, and Group 1 academic tracks, which were previously referred to as Express, Normal (Academic), and Normal (Technical).